learning-zone/nodejs-basics/README.md

 * Node JS Web Server receives those requests and places them into a Queue.
 It is known as “Event Queue”.
 * Node JS Web Server internally has a Component, known as “Event Loop”.
 Why it got this name is that it uses indefinite loop to receive requests and process them.
 * Event Loop uses Single Thread only.
 It is main heart of Node JS Platform Processing Model.
-* Even Loop checks any Client Request is placed in Event Queue.
+* Event Loop checks any Client Request is placed in Event Queue.
 If no, then wait for incoming requests for indefinitely.
 * If yes, then pick up one Client Request from Event Queue
     * Starts process that Client Request
     * If that Client Request Does Not requires any Blocking IO Operations, then process everything, prepare response and send it back to client.